eProsima/vulcanexus/docs/rst/tutorials/micro/utilities/utilities.rst

 micro_ros_utilities_create_static_message_memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Allocates the memory required for a message in a user-provided buffer.
+Allocates memory for a message in a user-provided buffer.

 .. code-block:: c